Hecter94/EndlessSky-PluginArchive/plugins.md

 Author: zuckung | Category: Overhauls <br>
 [https://github.com/zuckung/endless-sky-plugins](https://github.com/zuckung/endless-sky-plugins) (last commit 2023-08-31) <br>

->Removes mass and outfit space from the cloaking device.
-Removes mass and outfit space from outskirts gauger and puts it in unique category.
-Gives outfit '"Puny"' a portrait.
+>Removes mass and outfit space from some uniques, puts others into unique category, or gives a png if there isn't one.
+See the readme for details.

 <details>
 <summary>:blue_book: Plugin readme</summary>